aaronbloomfield/nws/hws/netcmds/index.md

 ### whois

 `whois` will look up information on a domain.
 This information will tell you who owns it, who is the technical contact (meaning who to contact if there is a technical issue), etc.  Using the `-H` option will remove the legal disclaimers.
+This can tell you who owns a domain, but often times domain owners hide their identity by listing the domain name registrar (who you buy domain names from) in the registrant fields.

 ```
 $ whois -H virginia.edu